nesaku/BiblioReads/README.md

 </div>
 <h1 align="center">BiblioReads</h1>
 <div align="center">
-BiblioReads is a free and open-source alternative Goodreads front-end focused on privacy.
+BiblioReads is a free and open source alternative Goodreads front-end focused on privacy.

 Scrapes content from the Goodreads book page and presents the results without any of the bloat.